drepo-eth/site/content/drepo/web3.1/witnessable-apps/index.md

 {{< image-svg
   src="witnessable-app.excalidraw.svg"
-  alt="Witnessable App"
+  alt="Witnessable Application"
-  caption="Witnessable App: The users of a witnessable app can verify every aspect of it.
+  caption="Witnessable Application: The users of a witnessable app can verify every aspect of it.
 They can review the source code and verify the built application executable, they can verify the correct encryption of data, and how it is stored.
 Futhermore, they can see what data the application shares with thrid-party services and verify the correctness of the application's computations." >}}

 ### Does Every App have to be Witnessable?